-The French would call this a flan, I suppose, but this rustic Balkan dish—called mamaliga in some parts of mainland Greece—uses cornmeal as thickener with just two eggs and no cream.
+The French would call this a flan, I suppose, but this is a rustic Balkan dish —called mamaliga in some parts of mainland Greece.
+It uses cornmeal as thickener for the grated zucchini or squash, and has just two eggs, and no cream.

 8 to 10 appetizer portions

 1 cup chopped onion

 Freshly ground pepper or Aleppo pepper flakes, to taste